RocketPy-Team/RocketPy/README.md

 # RocketPy
 RocketPy is a trajectory simulation for High-Power Rocketry built by [Projeto Jupiter](https://www.facebook.com/ProjetoJupiter/).
-The code is written as a [Python](http://www.python.org) libray and allows for a complete 6 degrees of freedom simulation of a rocket's flight trajectory, including high fidelity variable mass effects as well as descent under parachutes.
+The code is written as a [Python](http://www.python.org) library and allows for a complete 6 degrees of freedom simulation of a rocket's flight trajectory, including high fidelity variable mass effects as well as descent under parachutes.
 Weather conditions, such as wind profile, can be imported from sophisticated datasets, allowing for realistic scenarios.
 Furthermore, the implementation facilitates complex simulations, such as multi-stage rockets, design and trajectory optimization and dispersion analysis.

 ## Previewing